whc2001/snapclient/README.md

 ### Synchronous Multiroom audio streaming client for [Snapcast](https://github.com/badaix/snapcast) ported to ESP32

 ## Feature list
-- Opus, FLAC and PCM decoding currently supported
+- FLAC decoding currently supported
 - Wifi setup from menuconfig or through espressif Android App "SoftAP Prov"
 - Auto connect to snapcast server on network
-- Buffers up to 800ms on Wroom modules
+- Buffers up to 1000ms on Wroom modules (tested with 44100:16:2)
 - Buffers more then enough on Wrover modules
 - Multiroom sync delay controlled from Snapcast server (user has to ensure not to set this too high on the server)

 ## Description
 I have continued the work from @badaix, @bridadan and @jorgenkraghjakobsen towards a ESP32 Snapcast client.
 Currently it support basic features like multiroom sync, network controlled volume and mute.
-For now it only support Opus, FLAC and PCM 16bit audio streams with sample rates up to 48Khz maybe more, I didn't test.
+For now it only support FLAC 16bit audio streams with sample rates up to 48Khz maybe more, I didn't test.

 Please check out the task list and feel free to fill in.